GodRishUniverse/GodRishUniverse/README.md

 <h2 style="text-align: center;"> About ME </h2>

-* I like to innovate.
+* I like to innovate and make things I find interesting!
-* A passionate AI/ML developer.
+* A passionate AI/DL/ML researcher/developer/aficionado and HPC enthusiast with interests in system design and large projects.
 * I’m currently working on Research Paper implementations and Neural Networks in C++ and CUDA.
-* Some of my other interests: Quantum Computing, AR/VR, Blockchain, Computer Graphics, BCI and Material Sciences and Physics to name a few.
+* Some of my other interests: Competitive Programming, Algorithms, Quantum Computing, AR/VR, Blockchain and Web3, Computer Graphics, BCI, Cricket, and Material Sciences and Physics to name a few (I have a lot of things that I find interesting ~~and get overwhelmed too sometimes~~)

-* If you have something that enhances my knowledge, life or an opportunity for **me**, please feel free to email me at agarwalrishabh2005[at]gmail[dot]com
+* *If you have something that enhances my knowledge, makes my life more interesting or an opportunity* for **me**, please feel free to email me at *agarwalrishabh2005 [at] gmail [dot] com*
+* I will respond if the proposals are a good match for my interests
 * Connect with me on LinkedIn: send cool technological ideas/things my way!